CreRecombinase/PING/README.md

 `THREADS` Set the number of threads for PING to use (default 4)

-`RESULTS_DIR` Set the master results directory, all pipeline output will be recorded here (default '~/3_test_sequence_results/')
+`OUTDIR` Set the master results directory, all pipeline output will be recorded here (default '~/3_test_sequence_results/')

-`SHORTNAME_DELIM` Set a delimiter to shorten sequence ID's, ID will be characters before delim, ID's must still be unique (default '_')
+`SHORTNAMEDELIM` Set a delimiter to shorten sequence ID's, ID will be characters before delim, ID's must still be unique (default '_')

+`SETUP_HETRATIO` Set the heterozygous determination ratio (default 0.25)

+`FINAL_HETRATIO` Set the heterozygous determination ratio (default 0.25)

-`MIN_DP` Set the minimum alignment depth for SNP calling (default 10)
+`SETUP_MINDP` Set the minimum alignment depth for SNP calling (default 8)

-`HET_RATIO` Set the heterozygous determination ratio (default 0.25)
+`FINAL_MINDP` Set the minimum alignment depth for SNP calling (default 20)

+`COPY_READBOOST` Boolean variable to set whether to process cross-mapped reads during initial genotype determination (default T)

 `SETUP_READBOOST` Boolean variable to set whether to process cross-mapped reads during initial genotype determination (default T)

 `FINAL_READBOOST` Boolean variable to set whether to process cross-mapped reads during final genotype determinatin (default F)

-`READBOOST_THRESH` Integer variable to set the threshold to be used for cross-mapped read processing, higher value = more stringent processing (default 6)
+`READBOOST_THRESH` Integer variable to set the threshold to be used for cross-mapped read processing, higher value = more stringent processing (default 2)

-`COPY_FULLALIGN` Boolean variable to set whether the full reference set is used for copy number determination (default T)
+`COPY_FULLALIGN` Boolean variable to set whether the full reference set is used for copy number determination (default F)

 `ALLELE_FULLALIGN` Boolean variable to set whether the full reference set is used for intial genotype determination (default F)